Your complete guide to Indianapolis for families

 Where to stay in Indianapolis

 For extraordinary service and views, you can’t go wrong with the J.W.
-Marriott.
+Marriott Indianapolis.
 It’s also just across the street from the Indiana State Museum and the Eiteljorg Museum.
 For the best views, pick a high floor.
 These rooms are probably best for families of 4 or smaller – would be great for a mother/daughter getaway, too!
 Check rates HERE.

 Looking for unique accommodation?
 Try a train car room at Crowne Plaza Downtown Indy.
 This hotel is part of the former Union Station and allows you to sleep on a train that’s parked inside the hotel!
 Check current rates for the Crowne Plaza.

 Have you been to Indianapolis?
 What kind of kid-friendly activities do you recommend?

 ** My stay was hosted by Visit Indy.
 As always, all opinions are my own.
-Post contains affiliate links. **
+This post contains affiliate links. **